geerlingguy/ansible-role-pip/README.md

 A list of packages to install with pip.
 Examples below:

     pip_install_packages:
-      # Specify a name and version.
+      # Specify names and versions.
       - name: docker-py
+        version: "1.2.3"
+      - name: awscli
-        version: 1.2.3
+        version: "1.11.91"
-      # Or specify a package by itself.
+      # Or specify bare packages to get the latest release.
       - docker-py
+      - awscli

 ## Dependencies